Zeedd-0/project-wsales/v3/README.md

-      for document.createElement, thought it would be so much work because of the tables strucures. looking for other way to do it, saw can achieve with some frameworks, but since I haven't started studying frameworks, decided to go with what I got for now. after study frameworks, will make it less stuff on html.
+      for document.createElement, thought it would be so much work because of the tables strucures. looking for other way to do it, saw can achieve with some frameworks, but since I haven't started studying frameworks, decided to go with what I got for now. after study frameworks, will refactor it so can have less stuff on html.

 LANGUAGE:
 html, css, javascript